Last updated: 7/14/2021

 On June 23, 2020, the City Council unanimously adopted a Resolution proclaiming that the City of Mountain View stands in solidarity with its black residents and communities of color and that Black Lives Matter.

 On June 9, 2020, then Mayor Abe-Koga announced the appointment of an Ad-Hoc Council Subcommittee on Race, Equity, and Inclusion (REI Subcommittee) to engage the community in meaningful dialogue and take action toward a vision of racial justice and equity in Mountain View and renewed public trust in law enforcement.
 The Subcommittee consists of Mayor Ellen Kamei, who serves as Chair, Councilmember Margaret Abe-Koga and Vice Mayor Lucas Ramirez.

 The REI Subcommittee met periodically from June through November 2020, and brought recommendations to the full City Council December 1, 2020; where the City Council established the Public Safety Advisory Board (PSAB).
-Future REI Subcommittee meetings are to be determined.
-Previous REI Subcommittee meeting agendas and materials are available below.
+The next REI Subcommittee meeting will be April 22, 2021 at 5 PM.
+REI Subcommittee meeting agendas and materials are available below.
 For questions or comments on the REI subcommittee, please email REISubCom@mountainview.gov .